mwilliamson/python-graphjoiner/README.rst

             join_fields={Book.author_id: Author.id},
         ))

-Set ``join_query`` to describe how to join the local query and the remote query.
+Set ``join_query`` to describe how to join the left query and the right query.
-This should be a function that accepts a local query and a remote query, and returns a remote query filtered to the values relevant to the local query.
+This should be a function that accepts a left query and a right query, and returns a right query filtered to the values relevant to the left query.
-This avoids the cost of fetching all remote values only to discard those that don't join onto any local values.
+This avoids the cost of fetching all values of the right type only to discard those that don't join onto any left values.
 For instance, when using the ``sqlalchemy`` module, we'd like to fetch the authors for just the requested book, rather than all available authors: